 Secret Hitler has a similar voting mechanic as The Resistance, but better.
 In both games all players elect who gets to be in office or running the current mission.
 This election is great because through carefully watching the votes you get a sense of who’s teaming together.
 But, unlike in The Resistance, in Secret Hitler, liberals aren’t always able to successfully pass liberal legislation.
 This is great because it makes it harder to detect who the good guys are from merely looking at the outcome of each round, so you have to watch the social cues more carefully.

+While this is inarguably a great social deduction game due to its mechanics, it continues to get mixed reactions due to its theme.
+If you are even slightly offended by the theme or have friends or family who would be, just avoid this deduction game.
 The thing about Secret Hitler is that you will shout at your friends that they’re definitely fascist and probably Hitler.
 If that’s funny to you, you need this game.
 If you don’t see the humor in this, that’s fine too, but then you need a different game for sure.
 (Read full review.)

 Witch Hunt is the only modern social deduction game that has round based elimination like Werewolf.
 Each night, the witches kill a villager, and each day the villagers try to burn a witch.
 So Witch Hunt is very similar to Werewolf, but it fixes two of Werewolf’s major problems.

 Firstly, in Werewolf games could be boring when you were a good-for-nothing villager.
 In Witch Hunt each player has a its own simple ability, that they can leverage for their strategy.
 For example, one player gets an extra life, while another is always the tie breaker in votes.